marzeq/mconf/README.md

 - [x] allow for specifying what exactly to import from a file
 - [x] allow specyfing default values for constants/env vars if they are not set
 - [x] hexadecimal and binary numbers
-- [ ] add a --to-json flag to convert mconf to json
+- [x] add a --json flag to convert mconf to json

 ## license